agendrix/hello-pdf/README.md

 This means that if errors like `out of memory` happen, the target chrome will not be closed and Puppeteer will not resolve it's promise.
 To handle that, use the `timeout` option in order to kill and prevent it from hanging indefinitely.

-To debug it, use the environment variable `DEBUG=*` to see all communications between Puppeteer and the Chrome instance.

 For the memory issue, this is the result of an `Inspector.targetCrashed`:

 ```bash